netidx/netidx-book/src/protocols/rpc.md

 # Remote Procedure Call

-At the library level RPCs in netidix are just like any other RPC.
-The procedure name is the netidx path, the arguments are an array of netidx values.
-Below the library layer, mapping the RPC model into netidx is quite simple. e.g.
+At the library level, netidx RPCs have a procedure path and a set of named netidx-value arguments.
+Below the library layer, the procedure and its discoverable interface map into netidx paths quite simply:

 ```
 /app/rpcs/do_thing                            <- the procedure